 Quakers are calling for climate justice.
-We want justice for those who have been unequally impacted by climate change and global climate action that stops this injustice continuing.
-We are working to build an energy and economic system that has equality, justice and sustainability at heart.
+We want justice for those who have been unequally impacted by climate change and global climate action that builds an energy and economic system that has equality, justice and sustainability at heart.
 Read more about our work on climate justice.

 We call for a ban on shale gas fracking and all forms of intensive fossil fuel extraction in the UK.
 These methods harm people and the planet, and could seriously undermine our ability to tackle climate change.
 Instead, we wish to see an energy system based on renewable, efficient energy that is affordable to all.
 Read more about fracking and how you can take action.